Aug 1 2023

 One recent classifier hit led to the discovery of 2,000 previously unknown images of CSAM.
 Once reported to the NCMEC, law enforcement conducted an investigation, and a child was rescued from active abuse.
 That’s the power of this life-changing technology.

-A Coordinated Appraoch is Key
+A Coordinated Approach is Key

 To eliminate CSAM from the internet, we believe a focused and coordinated approach must be taken.
-Content-hosting platforms are key partners, and we’re committed to empowering the tech industry with tools and resources to combat child sexual abuse at scale.
+Content-hosting platforms are key partners, and we’re committed to empowering the tech industry with tools and resources to combat child sexual abuse and exploitation at scale.
 This is about safeguarding our children.
 It’s also about protecting your platform and your users.
 With the right tools, we can build a safer internet together.